iiotntust/indoor25/README.md

 To implement this repository, please follow the instructions:

-1️⃣ Select your beacon model.
+1️⃣ **Select your beacon model**.
 Currently, this repository provide code for the following beacons: Linkit 7697, Nano33, HC-42 <br>

-2️⃣ Build your database.
-Currently, this repository provide documentation for the following database: MongoBD.
-In addition, the use of Node-Red is highly encouraged. <br>
+2️⃣ **Build your database**.
+Currently, this repository provide documentation for the following database: MongoBD. <br>

-3️⃣ Build your rssi scanner.
+3️⃣ **Build your rssi scanner**.
 Currently, this repository provide code for the following scanner: Linkit 7697 <br>

-4️⃣ Collect the rssi data.
+4️⃣ **Collect the rssi data**. <br>

 ---